-3.07 In late 1997 relations with Eritrea deteriorated, following that country's adoption of a new currency (to replace the Ethiopian birr) and the subsequent disruption of cross-border trade.
-Fighting between Ethiopian and Eritrean troops erupted in early May 1998, with both countries accusing the other of having invaded their territory."
-Mediation failed and between 1998 and 2000 the two countries fought a bitter war with casualties estimated at 70-100,000.
-Eventually the Eritrean government announced that would withdraw its troops from all disputed areas and a cessation of hostilities agreement was signed in Algiers on 18 June [2000].
-On 12 December 2000 Ethiopia and Eritrea signed an agreement in Algiers which formally brought an end to the conflict.
-The terms were largely favourable to Ethiopia and included a return to the pre-May 1998 border positions, a 25-km wide demilitarized security zone inside the Eritrean frontier, the deployment of a UN peace-keeping force and the future demarcation of the border (Europa 2003 and Africa South of the Sahara 2005).
-[1c] (p1569), [1a] (p431) The Algiers agreement also established a Boundary Commission to rule on the delineation and carry out the demarcation of the disputed boundary.
+- 3.06 In late 1997 relations with Eritrea deteriorated.
+Fighting between Ethiopian and Eritrean troops erupted in May 1998, with both countries accusing the other of having invaded their territory.
+The countries fought a bitter war 1998-2000 with casualties estimated at 70-100,000.
+Eventually the Eritrean Government withdrew its troops from all disputed areas and a cessation of hostilities agreement was signed in Algiers on 18 June [2000] and on 12 December 2000 Ethiopia and Eritrea signed an agreement in Algiers which formally brought an end to the conflict.
+The terms included a return to the pre-May 1998 border positions, a 25-km wide demilitarized security zone inside the Eritrean frontier, the deployment of a UN peace-keeping force and the future demarcation of the border (Europa 2003 and Africa South of the Sahara 2005).
+[1c] (p1569), [1a] (p431) - 3.07 During the war Ethiopia expelled 70,000 Eritreans living in the country.
+Eritrea subsequently expelled a similar number of Ethiopians to leave Eritrea.
+(Africa South of the Sahara 2005) [1a] (p431) - 3.08 In September 2000 the UN Security Council approved the deployment of a 4,200-strong UN Mission in Ethiopia and Eritrea (UNMEE), to police the Temporary Security Zone (TSZ); the Boundary Commission announced its decision on the border on 13 April 2002.

-- 3.08 Expulsions: During the war Ethiopia expelled 70,000 Eritreans living in the country, a move strongly criticised by Amnesty International and other human rights organisations.
-Eritrea subsequently encouraged a similar number of Ethiopians to leave Eritrea.
-(Africa South of the Sahara 2005).
-[1a] (p431) - POWs: "In late August 2002, Eritrea repatriated 279 Ethiopian prisoners of war (POWs), stating that it had thereby returned all POWs, but the Ethiopian government accused Eritrea of still holding prisoners in undisclosed locations."
-(HRW 2003) [11d] (p4) The BBC reported on 29 November 2002 that: "more than 1,200 Eritrean prisoners of war held by Ethiopia for more than two years had returned to their home territory....The International Committee of the Red Cross has said it wants to work with the Ethiopian and Eritrean governments on the cases of some individual PoWs still being held by either country.
-However, it said all registered prisoners from the conflict which ended two years ago had now been repatriated.
-The last group of registered Ethiopian prisoners was sent home three months ago."
-[7a] - 3.10 An Amnesty International Report issued in January 1999 stated that: - "Ethiopia's policy of deporting people of Eritrean origin after war between the two countries broke out in May 1998 has now developed into a systematic, country-wide operation to arrest and deport anyone of full or part Eritrean descent."
-The report further noted that: "At least 22,000 Ethiopians have returned to Ethiopia from Eritrea since May, most after losing their jobs and being rendered destitute as a result of the hostilities, and some in fear of reprisals.
-No evidence was found to support Ethiopia's allegations that 40,000 of its citizens have been seriously ill-treated and forcibly deported from Eritrea since May 1998."
-[10d] - 3.11 In September 2000 the UN Security Council approved the deployment of a 4,200-strong UN Mission in Ethiopia and Eritrea (UNMEE), to police the Temporary Security Zone (TSZ); The Boundary Commission announced its decision on the border on 13 April 2002.
 Demarcation was due to follow in 2003.
-However, when it became clear that the town of Badme (where the hostilities started) had been awarded to Eritrea, Ethiopia challenged the BC's conclusions.
-In November 2004 Ethiopia announced its acceptance "in principle" of the Boundary Commission ruling but progress on demarcation remains stalled.
-(From the FCO Country Profile for Ethiopia) [6a] (p3)

-Despite an announcement by Prime Minister Meles Zenawi that his country would accept 'in principle' a border ruling by an independent commission on Ethiopia's border with Eritrea, the year 2004 ended without a resolution of the dispute.
-Meles made the announcement in November.
-However he insisted that the April 2002 ruling on the 1,000-km frontier with Eritrea, which sparked a bloody two-year war in 1998, was still 'illegal and unjust'.
+Ethiopia challenged the BC's conclusions of the town of Badme which was awarded to Eritrea but in November 2004 Ethiopia announced its acceptance "in principle" of the Boundary Commission ruling.
+(FCO Country Profile for Ethiopia) [6a] (p3) - 3.09 Despite an announcement by Prime Minister Meles Zenawi that his country would accept "in principle", a border ruling by an independent commission on Ethiopia's border with Eritrea was not resolved by the end of the year 2004.
+Meles announced in November that the April 2002 ruling on the 1,000-km frontier with Eritrea was still "illegal and unjust".
 His announcement was welcomed by the Africa Union and the European Union.
 However the reaction from Eritrea called for "full and unconditional respect for the Algiers agreement".
-A statement issued by the Foreign Ministry in Asmara accused Ethiopia of 'intransigence', adding that Eritrea would not 'accommodate Ethiopia's forcible occupation of our territory'.
-(IRIN 5 January 2005) [9a]

-- Tensions continued with large numbers of troops massed on the disputed boarder in early 2005.
-An UNIMEE spokesperson, urged both countries to remain calm and show restraint.
-(IRIN 15 March 2005) [9b] - 3.14 Tensions mounted again at the end of October 2005 when Eritrea banned all UNMEE helicopter flights and vehicle movements on its side of the border.
+A statement issued by the Foreign Ministry in Asmara accused Ethiopia of "intransigence", adding that Eritrea would not "accommodate Ethiopia's forcible occupation of our territory".
+(IRIN 5 January 2005) [9a] - 3.10 In December Eritrea ordered out Western UN troops serving in the UNMEE mission.
+However, most UNMEE troops are from Asian and African countries and these remained.
+(BBC 16 Dec 2005) [7b] In February 2006 the witnesses to the Algiers Agreement met to discuss the impasse between Ethiopia and Eritrea.
+At their request, the Ethiopia Eritrea Boundary Commission convened a meeting in London on 10-11 March 2006, attended by legal representatives of the two countries, to prepare to resume demarcation of the boundary.
+A further meeting was planned for April.
+(ReliefWeb, Statement by the witnesses to the Algiers Agreement) [44b], (IRIN News 14 March 2006) [9ag] Tensions mounted again at the end of October 2006 when Eritrea banned all UNMEE helicopter flights and vehicle movements on its side of the border.
 (IRIN 2 February 2006) [9c].
-In December Eritrea ordered out Western UN troops serving in the UNMEE mission.
-However, most of UNMEE are from Asian and African countries and these remained.
-(BBC 16 Dec 2005) [7b] - In February 2006 the Witnesses to the Algiers Agreement met to discuss the impasse between Ethiopia and Eritrea.
-At their request, the Ethiopia Eritrea Boundary Commission convened a meeting in London on 10-11 March, attended by legal representatives of the two countries, to prepare to resume demarcation of the boundary.
-A further meeting was planned for in April.
-[44b], [9ag]